NATO is stepping up in the High North to keep our people safe

 Op-ed article by NATO Secretary General Jens Stoltenberg - originally published by Canada’s Globe and Mail on 24 August 2022.

 Russia’s brutal war on Ukraine is a game-changer for global security.
 It shows that we cannot take our security for granted – anywhere.
-NATO has responded with unity and resolve, determined to support Ukraine and keep our 1 billion people safe – everywhere.
+NATO has responded with unity and resolve, determined to support Ukraine and keep our 1 billion people safe – everywhere.<!IoRangePreExecute>

 Resolute Bay, Nunavut, Canada